 Once you've mastered the easier problem, you can then apply the same knowledge to the challenging one and see if it works.

 Another common problem-solving technique is setting up and solving an equation.
 For instance, let's say we need to find a number.
 We know that after it was doubled, subtracted from 32, and then divided by 4, it gave us an answer of 6.
 One method could be to assign this number a variable, set up an equation, and solve the equation by 'backtracking and balancing the equation'.

 Now that you have a plan, it's time to implement it.
 This is where you'll put your problem-solving skills to the test and see if your solution actually works.
 There are a few things to keep in mind as you execute your plan:

 14. Be systematic

 When trying different methods or strategies, it's important to be systematic in your approach.
-This means trying one method or strategy at a time and not moving on until you've exhausted all possibilities with that particular approach.
+This means trying one problem-solving strategy at a time and not moving on until you've exhausted all possibilities with that particular approach.

 15. Check your work

 Once you think you've found a solution, it's important to check your work to make sure that it actually works.
 This could involve plugging in different values or doing a test run to see if your solution works in all cases.

 If your initial plan isn't working, don't be afraid to change it.
 There is no one 'right' way to solve a problem, so feel free to try different things, seek help from different resources and continue until you find a more efficient strategy or one that works.